davidfowl/aspnetvnextwebapiapp/Generations.md

 | Windows Phone 8.1 | wpa8.1 |
 | Universal Windows Platform 10 | uap10, netcore50 |
 | DNX Core 5.0 | dnxcore50  |

-### What determines when a generation versions
-The generation is determined by a set of **Core API surface** that must be available on all platforms that support that generation.
-This core set of API surface is **TBD**.

 ### Questions
 - How do Xamarin Platforms map to the existing generations?